TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 The command to discard changes in the working directory in Git is git checkout -- <file> or git checkout . to discard all changes.

-What is the Command to change the ownership and Permission of a file or directory in Linux?
+What is the Command to change the ownership and permissions of a file or directory in Linux?

 To change ownership: chown [new_owner] [file/directory]